wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/third-party.md

 [assembly: GenerateTypedChangePropertyAction(typeof(ThirdPartyViewModel), "ExternalProperty")]
 ```

-This generates `SetExternalPropertyAction` in the namespace of `ThirdPartyViewModel`.
+This generates `ThirdPartyViewModelSetExternalPropertyAction` in the namespace of `ThirdPartyViewModel`.

 ## Avalonia control examples